RickBarretto/unitt/readme.md

 **Setup & Execution**

-Create the file `unitt` on the root of your project:
+Create the file `test` on the root of your project:

 ```art
 #! arturo